fabioresadore/logging-system/README.md

 logger.read() # to read entire log
 logger.read("DEBUG") # to read the 'DEBUG' log

-logger.write("INFO", "some log test") # write the 'INFO' log in the log file
+logger.write("INFO", "some log text") # write the 'INFO' log in the log file YOU CAN ALSO DO: logger.debug("some log text") logger.info("some log text") logger.warning("some log text") logger.danger("some log text") logger.error("some log text")

 logger.clean() # to clean the entire log file logger.clean("WARNING") # to clean the 'WARNING' logs on the log file